-Careers Education, Information, Advice and Guidance programmes make a major contribution in preparing young people for opportunities, responsibilities and experience of life.
+Meadows school follows a Careers Education, Information, Advice and Guidance (CEIAG) program which, we believe, makes a major contribution in preparing young people for opportunities, responsibilities and experience of life.
 They help young people make decisions and manage transitions as learners and workers.
-It is vital that all 11-16 year olds have the knowledge and skills they need to make informed choices.
+It is vital that all 11-16 year old’s have the knowledge and skills they need to make informed choices.
 We strive at all times to conform to the current “best practices” in Careers Education, Information, Advice and Guidance laid down by the government.

-Meadows school is committed to providing a planned programme of CEIAG for all students in Years 7-11, in partnership with outside agencies (Colleges, 6th Forms, Apprenticeship providers, Positive Steps and Universities).
+Meadows school is committed to providing a planned Programme for all students in Years 7-11, in partnership with outside agencies (Colleges, 6th Forms, Apprenticeship providers, Positive Steps and Universities).
 For this reason we have now signed up to complete the IAG award.

 Please see attached our Code of Practice